-- h.
-A Memorial Cross, constructed from a porous material, may be placed in position where members may place the Maple Leaf; - The tibute maybe carried out at the conclusion for the service.
+722. A Memorial Service is held when there are no earthly remains and the procedures is the same as per Section 719.
+A Memorial Cross or alike to represent the Faith constructed from a porous material, may be placed in position where members may place the Maple Leaf.